10 Best Toddler Parenting Books for the Early Years

 When you are new to the parenting world, parenting books can help you deal with many problems.
 Toddlers tend to turn the world of parents upside down, and they challenge everything you thought you knew.
+That’s where good parenting books for toddlers can come in handy.
 Parenting books will help you find perspective and guide you when you are confused.
+There are plenty of great parenting books out there filled with helpful tips, real-life advice, and encouragement to guide you through the toddler years.
+In this article, we’ve rounded up some of the best ones to make your parenting journey a little smoother (and maybe even more fun).

 1. The Baby Book – By William Sears, M.D., Martha Sears, R.N., Robert Sears, M.D., and James Sears, M.D.